-For fiscal 2013, Management proposes that the Board of Directors be composed of eleven (11) members.
-Messrs.
-André Bérard and Jean Gaulin have advised the Company that they do not intend to renew their mandates as directors.
-Management and the Board propose Mr. Henry E. Demone and Ms. Annalisa King as new nominees for election to the Board.
-Except where the authority to vote in favour of the directors is withheld, the persons whose names are printed on the form of proxy intend to vote FOR the election of the eleven (11) nominees whose names are set forth in the following table.
+For fiscal 2015, the Board of Directors (the "Board") proposes that the 11 current members of the Board be re-elected as directors at the Meeting.
+Except where the authority to vote in favour of the directors is withheld, the persons whose names are printed on the form of proxy intend to vote FOR the election of the 11 nominees whose names are set forth in the following table.
 The vote for each director will be conducted on an individual basis.
 All nominees have established their eligibility and willingness to serve as directors if elected to office.
 Each director elected will hold office until the next annual meeting or until that director's successor is duly elected, unless the office is vacated earlier in accordance with the relevant provisions of applicable laws.

-The following table sets forth, for each person nominated by Management for election as a director, his or her name, place of residence, the year in which he or she first became a director, his or her principal occupation, his or her independence with respect to the Company, his or her biography, his or her presence on the Board of Directors of other public companies, the committees of the Board of the Company on which he or she serves, if any, the number of Common Shares beneficially owned, or over which control or direction is exercised, directly or indirectly, and the number of options and Deferred Share Units ("DSU") owned, the whole as of May 25, 2012.
+The following table sets forth, for each person nominated by Management for election as a director, his or her name, age, place of residence, the year in which he or she first became a director, his or her principal occupation, his or her independence with respect to the Company, his or her biography, his or her presence on the Board of Directors of other public companies, the committees of the Board of the Company on which he or she serves, if any, the number of Common Shares beneficially owned, or over which control or direction is exercised, directly or indirectly, the number of Deferred Share Units ("DSUs") owned, and the value of Common Shares and DSUs owned, the whole as of May 23, 2014.

-EMANUELE (LINO) SAPUTO(1) Chairman of the Board of the Company Québec, Canada
+EMANUELE (LINO) SAPUTO, C.M., O.Q., Dr h.c.
+Chairman of the Board of the Company

-Director since 1992 Non-independent Holdings: 69,879,924 Common Shares(2)
+Director since 1992 Non-independent

+Holdings: 66,779,924 Common Shares